 Founded in 1995, Vrbo – originally Vacation Rentals By Owners or VRBO – is a veteran of the vacation rental industry.
 The Airbnb competitor specialises in unique accommodations including beach houses, condos, cabins, villas and even boats and castles.

-As Expedia Group’s vacation rental brand and part of the HomeAway family, Vrbo has a wide reach, attracting over 15.9 million unique visitors a month.
+Vrbo has a wide reach, attracting over 48 million active monthly users.
 Property managers who advertise on Vrbo can also reach the 730 million monthly unique visitors who visit Expedia Group’s global family of sites.

 Vrbo vs Airbnb